John Brydges, 1st Baron Chandos: Family

 It was around 1512 when Brydges married Elizabeth Grey, daughter of Edmund Grey, 9th Baron Grey de Wilton (died 1511), and Florence Hastings, eldest daughter of Sir Ralph Hastings.
 They had eleven children.

 Their son Edmund succeeded to the Chandos barony on his father's death.

 Their son Charles married Jane, daughter of Sir Edward Carne.
-Their daughter Katherine married Edward Sutton, 4th Baron Dudley.
+Their daughter Katherine became a gentlewoman to Mary I, and married Edward Sutton, 4th Baron Dudley.

 Death

 He died at Sudeley Castle on 12 April 1557 and was buried with heraldic ceremony on 3 May in Sudeley Church.
 His will, dated 2 March 1556, was proved on 28 May 1557.
 In his will, he styles himself as Sir John Bruges, Knight, Lord Chandos of Sudeley.

 Lady Chandos died on 29 December 1559 and was buried on 6 January 1560.